This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 - Drooling and facial grimaces

 - Vision problems, including “lazy eye” and cortical blindness

 How are Cerebral Palsy Types Diagnosed?

 Physicians diagnose the type of cerebral palsy a patient has by reviewing the history, doing a physical examination, and sometimes imaging or other tests.

-The Gross Motor Classification System is used as a measure of severity, and one of the ways symptoms can be characterized.
+The Gross Motor Classification System is used to measure the severity and is one of the ways to characterize symptoms.
 It consists of an in-depth checklist of the child’s physical abilities and weaknesses.